jonathanandrewsuk/cradl/docs/migration.md

 Only when the V1 system has been unused for sometime will it be retired.

+## Migration Project Teams

+Depending on the complexity of the migration a cross-company team should be assembled.
+This team should include business sponsors, product owners and engineers from both Cradl and the client company.

 ## Risks & Dependencies

 * Clients are nervous about a migration and resist switching to V2